Salça

-Salça ("salcha") (/tr/) is a category of thick, deep red paste made from peppers or tomato and salt, originating in Turkey.
+Salça ("salcha") is a category of thick, deep red paste made from peppers or tomato and salt, originating in Turkey.
+It is a staple in Turkish cuisine, being a base for many popular Turkish dishes.

 Etymology

 The Turkish word salça is a loan from the Italian salsa, meaning "sauce" in that language.
 Due to the //tʃ// sound in the middle of the Turkish word it has been proposed that it was possibly loaned through the Greek version σάλτσα (sáltsa).
 The word was first attested in 1900 in the Turkish dictionary Kâmûs-ı Türkî by Şemseddin Sâmî.

 Varieties

 Biber salçası

 A woman prepearing home-made salça.

 Biber salçası (literally "pepper paste"; also called kırmızı biber salçası, literally "red pepper paste") is made from red chili peppers or sweet long peppers and salt.
 The peppers' stems and seeds are removed, and then the pepper is crushed and salt added.

 The crushed peppers are sun-dried for six to seven days (depending on the strength of the sun) until the mixture develops intense sun-dried flavor and a pasty consistency.

 It is a part of the cuisine of Anatolia and is enjoyed by different ethnic groups in the region.
 It is used mainly for flavoring main dishes, as well as to fill pide and börek.
 Another common use is as a spread, typically on bread or crackers.

 There are two main varieties of biber salçası: